zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/dbcli/dbcli.md

 Occasionally, new commands are added to the database CLI and other commands are updated to support new features.
 You can use the **cliadm update-dbcli** command to update the database CLI with the latest new and updated commands.

-1. From your Compute node, connect to the Database node using SSH.
+1. Connect to the Database node using SSH (Use Putty on Windows).

     ````
     <copy>
-    ssh -C -i id_rsa opc@<DB Node Private IP Address>
+    ssh -C -i Downloads/ssh-key-XXXX-XX-XX.key opc@<DB Node Public IP Address>
     </copy>
     ````